 In this article 📝

-- What does a baby born at 37 weeks look like?
+- Are babies born at 37 weeks fully developed?

 - What happens if a baby is born at 37 weeks?